 Dear Stephen:

-Wow—I loved your coverage of Salone, and I’m sorry I missed Milan.
-We’re a large Steelcase dealership with offices in Atlanta and elsewhere, and I heard clients from Gensler, other design firms, and so many dealers went for inspiration and the experience.
-Now I regret not going, and not sending some of our salespeople.
+Wow—I loved your coverage of Salone.
+Sorry I missed going to Milan.
+We’re a large Steelcase dealership with offices in Atlanta and elsewhere, and I heard that clients from Gensler and other design firms, along with so many dealers, went for inspiration and the experience.
+Now I regret not going—and not sending some of our salespeople.

 So as a dealer for a major manufacturer, we need to keep up.
 We need to go where they’re going.